RedPointGlobal/redpoint-rpi/docs/readme-mcp.md

 claude
 ```

 On first run, you'll be prompted to sign in with your Anthropic account.
+If you don't have one, you can [sign up for a free account at claude.ai](https://claude.ai/signup).
 Follow the on-screen instructions to authenticate.
 See the [Claude Code docs](https://docs.anthropic.com/en/docs/claude-code) for more details.

+> **Note:** The Helm Copilot currently supports Claude Code only.
+Support for additional MCP clients (Claude Desktop, Cursor, Windsurf, etc.) is planned for a future release.

 ## Connect the Copilot